-- is awarded to current JC1 students who have - outstanding O level results - outstanding secondary school co-curricular activities record and school leaving testimonial is awarded to current JC1 students who are
+- · outstanding O level results - outstanding secondary school co-curricular activities record and school leaving testimonial is awarded to current IC1 students who are

 9. Daisy Phay Foundation-MOE Award

 - Singaporeans - · good, needy and deserving

 STUDENT ASSISTANCE SCHEMES

 The College offers two main types of financial assistance schemes for financial needy students.
 One is the Ministry of Education Financial Assistance Scheme (MOE FAS) and the other is the St Andrew's Junior College Student Assistance Fund (SAJC SAF).
 Eligible student will be granted only either ONE of these financial assistance schemes.